Best Women's Ski Jackets of 2024/25

 The Columbia Mount Bindo III Insulated Jacket was a former winner for Best Budget Ski Jacket.
 It packs in many great ski-specific features at a great price — and also has some of the most inclusive sizing of any ski jacket out there.
 While it doesn't have the same weather protection and durability as some of our winners, it rings up at less than half the price of the others and still packs in plenty of style and ample performance on the mountain.

-Ultimately, we chose The North Face as our winner this year because of its better waterproofing, fit, style, and sustainability.
+Ultimately, we chose the Columbia Highland Summit as our winner this year for its combo of features and value.
 We also liked the Mount Bindo III as a former Best Plus Size ski jacket winner, but think the Outdoor Research Snow Crew offers a lot more technical features and better waterproofing for a model with plus sizes available.

 We also award the Columbia Mount Bindo III the Best Plus Size Women’s Ski Jacket award for the brand’s commitment to making high-quality, great-bang-for-the-buck gear for skiers of all sizes.